MadChipmunk03/MultiUSB/PCB&Schematic/README.md

 # Issue with PCB design

 The PCB design isn't complete as the SD card is connected to the wrong SPI (there are actually two).
-I'll correct this issue after I test the circuit with additional SD card reader.
+I'll correct this issue after I test the circuit with an additional SD card reader.

 However the schematic is correct.